 Blue Palace is a lovely property, but a few minor negatives

 I’ve always had good experiences at properties under the Luxury Collection umbrella.
 This is no exception, but the property is large, and sometimes the tranquility of the rooms is overshadowed by the busy and sometimes noisy breakfast experience.
 Unlike most other Luxury Collection properties I’ve visited, this is a resort, with many more rooms, and a less intimate experience.
-There are a lot of package tours that use this facility, and while my SPG Platinum Status was acknowledged, recognition isn’t great here.
-Also, our private pool was a nice feature, but it is unheated, and other than the morning hours when it is in full sun, it is a bit too cold to enjoy for long.
+There are a lot of package tours that use this facility, and while agents mentioned my SPG Platinum Status, recognition isn’t great here.
+Also, our private pool was a nice feature, but there is not heat, and other than the morning hours when it is in full sun, it is a bit too cold to enjoy for long.
 Maybe when the air temperature is warmer a brisk dip would be more refreshing.

 In any case, the Blue Palace wins on views.
 Looking out from most anywhere on property, there are mountains, and beautiful blue sea.